epsilon537/boxlambda/docs/software/boxlambda-os/forth/exception-handling.md

 *Foo tries bar, with exception.*

-Raising an exception *outside* of a try block will end up *restoring* the state to whatever the `ExcStackFramePtr` variable happens to be pointing to.
+Raising an exception *outside* of a try block results *restoring* the state to whatever the `ExcStackFramePtr` variable points to.
-To avoid unpleasant surprises, the top-level REPL, i.e. the quit loop, is put within a try-block.
+To avoid unexpected behavior, the top-level REPL (i.e. the quit loop) is placed within a try-block.

 ## Caveat

-A caveat to keep in mind: A raised exception restores the Data Stack to the point before the try call.
+A caveat to keep in mind: A raised exception returns the Data Stack to its state before the try call.
-This means that within a try-block, code that might throw an exception should not manipulate data stack items *outside* of the try-block.
+Consequently, code within a try-block that might throw an exception should not manipulate data stack items *outside* of the try-block.

 For example: